Tarwooz/annotate-with-git-blame/README.md

 ## Installation

-Search for "Annotate with Git Blame" in the VS Code marketplace and install.
+Search for "Mini Git Blame" in the VS Code marketplace and install.

 ---